glmdgrielson/words/archives/harbourmaster.md

 is small enough that a lot of the ugliness is gone from the simple virtue that _[singing] everybody knows your name, and they're always glad you came._ ...I should watch _Cheers_ one of these days.

+Anyway, so the basic setup is that a great leader known as Partasah suddenly carks it and in his place is Tal Monteblanc.
+Why this former aristocrat got picked instead of, y'know, his own _kid_, is a riddle for the ages, but this is the setup for Tal and the aforementioned kid, Gilou, to get to know each other.
+And no, this isn't a romance, I'm pretty sure Tal himself would be the first to complain if his story wound up being a romance.
+Dude's ace as heck.